 The DP identifies triggers that act as decision-points for implementing drought management measures.
-The nature of the triggers varies for each water resource zone, and the nature of the drought management measures that will be considered also varies depending on the prevailing drought conditions.
+The nature of the triggers varies for each WRZ, and the nature of the drought management measures that will be considered also varies depending on the prevailing drought conditions.

-Drought management measures may be applied either company wide, by water resource zone or to target a specific geographic area depending on the nature of the drought event prevailing at the time.
+Drought management measures may be applied either company wide, by WRZ or to target a specific geographic area depending on the nature of the drought event prevailing at the time.
 The DP contains a range of potential supply-side and demand-side drought management measures, for example implementation of drought permits or drought orders and imposing Temporary Use Bans.

-1.4.2.1 Supply-Side Measures
+Supply-Side Measures 1.4.2.1

-There are six emergency abstraction measures identified in the draft DP (Table 1.1 and shown in Figure 1.3).
-The probability of a drought causing emergency abstraction measures to be implemented is extremely low.
+There are seven emergency abstraction measures identified in the DP (Table 1.1 and shown in Figure 1.3).
+The probability of drought causing emergency abstraction measures to be implemented is extremely low.
 The timescales and requirements of a DP drought management measure are different to those of these emergency measures; whilst some of these sources could be deployed at short notice, others have a long lead-in time and would require (temporary) infrastructure, environmental assessments, hydrological studies and water quality assessments.

-Due to limited available baseline information for these six emergency abstraction measures, it is not possible to determine their predicted environmental effects and therefore they have been excluded from the SEA (and the HRA and WFD assessments).
+Due to limited available baseline information for these seven emergency abstraction measures, it is not possible to determine their predicted environmental effects and therefore they have been excluded from the SEA (and the HRA and WFD assessments).
 Potential effects of these emergency measures will be incorporated into the assessment at a later date when more information is available.